-Over its long history, Winston & Strawn's International Arbitration group has handled virtually every type of international commercial arbitration, in a variety of industry sectors, including: utility projects, infrastructure and construction; banking and financial services; manufacturing; energy, oil and gas, renewable energy, and power; mining, metals, and commodities; technology and telecommunications; international sales; pharmaceuticals, life sciences, and medical devices; and aircraft, automotive, and transportation.
-These arbitrations have involved some of the highest-value disputes in the world.
+Our Experience Over its long history, Winston & Strawn's International Arbitration Practice has handled virtually every type of international commercial arbitration, in a variety of industry sectors, including: utility projects, infrastructure and construction; banking and financial services; manufacturing; energy, oil and gas, renewable energy, and power; mining, metals, and commodities; technology and telecommunications; international sales; pharmaceuticals, life sciences and medical devices; and aircraft, automotive, and transportation.
+These arbitrations have involved some of the highestvalue disputes in the world.
 We also have a well-established investment treaty arbitration practice, representing a diverse mix of clients, including both investors and specific sovereigns.
-We assist our clients through every step of an investment dispute, and advise our clients on how to structure their investments overseas to ensure maximum treaty protection.
-GLOBAL ARBITRATION REVIEW 2018 Recognized as a Leading Arbitration Practice in GAR 100 survey.
-BEST LAWYERS® 2019 Chair of Winston's International Arbitration Practice named "Lawyer of the Year in International Arbitration" We also have a wealth of experience in helping our clients to secure third-party funding to help them prosecute their claims.
-Our team has handled arbitrations across the globe in every continent and under all the major international arbitration rules, including the ICC, LCIA, ICSID, SCC, ICDR/AAA, HKIAC, SIAC, CIETAC, DIAC, DIFC-LCIA, CAS-TAS, Swiss Chambers, and UNCITRAL rules.
-Additionally, our practitioners are qualified in multiple jurisdictions, and are able to work under almost any type of legal system, including civil law, common law, and international law.
+We assist our clients through every step of an investment dispute and advise them on how to structure their investments overseas to ensure maximum treaty protection We also have a wealth of experience in helping our clients to secure thirdparty funding to help them prosecute their claims.
+66 The group has 'comprehensive sector expertise' and has 'recently acted on cases involving the energy, mining and technology sectors' ??
+THE LEGAL 500 US 2022 Our team has handled arbitrations across the globe in every continent and under all the major international arbitration rules, including the ICC, LCIA, ICSID, SCC, AAA-ICDR, HKIAC, SIAC, CIETAC, CAS-TAS, DIAC, ADCCAC, LMAA.
+Swiss Chambers. and UNCITRAL rules.
+Additionally, our practitioners are qualified in multiple jurisdictions and are able to work under almost any type of legal system, including civil law, common law, and international law.
 Our team includes native or fluent speakers of numerous languages, including Arabic, Cantonese, English, Farsi, French, German, Hindi, Hungarian, Kurdish, Mandarin, Portuguese, Russian, Spanish, and Ukrainian.
+Recognized as a Leading Arbitration Practice in GAR 100 survey GLOBAL ARBITRATION REVIEW 2020 66 Outstanding team, very client-oriented and always available ??
+THE LEGAL 500 US 2022